jonasbn/perl-critic-policy-buildinfunctions-prohibitshelldispatch/README.md

 # LICENSE AND COPYRIGHT

-Perl::Critic::Policy::BuiltinFunctions::ProhibitShellDispatch is (C) by Jonas B. (jonasbn) 2013-2019
+Perl::Critic::Policy::logicLAB::ProhibitShellDispatch is (C) by Jonas B. (jonasbn) 2013-2019

-Perl::Critic::Policy::BuiltinFunctions::ProhibitShellDispatch is released under the artistic license 2.0
+Perl::Critic::Policy::logicLAB::ProhibitShellDispatch is released under the artistic license 2.0